 1987 - 4000 Martins Point Road, Kitty Hawk NC.
 Architect unknown.
 Sold in 2014 to Tracy A. and Duncan Byrd.

 1989 - The Marybeth and Bernard M. Stanfield Jr. House, 42 Ballybunion Lane, Pinehurst NC.
 Designed by Arthur Manns Harden.
 Deeded in 1997 to Bernard M. Stanfield, then to Chantal and Bernard M. Stanfield II.
 Sold in 2001 to Janet Brockett and St. Claire Bienvenu Jr. Sold in 2017 to Frances W. and Curtis P. Sankey.

 1990 - The John and Judy Fitzgerald House, 165 National Drive, Pinehurst NC.
-Designed by Frank Lloyd Wright'sgrandson, Eric Lloyd Wright.
+Designed by Frank Lloyd Wright's grandson, Eric Lloyd Wright.
 Sold in 2003 to Matthew and Lisa Oldroyd.
 Sold in 2010 to Matthew and Lisa Charlebois.